Quadratically Constrained Myopic Adversarial Channels: Lemmas and : Linear and sublinear amounts of common randomness

-The following lemma by Sarwate (originally proved by Langberg~\cite{langberg-focs2004} for the bit-flip channel) says that a list-decodable code can be converted to a uniquely decodable code with an additional $\cO(\log n)$ bits of common randomness.
+The following lemma by Sarwate\cite{sarwate-thesis} (originally proved by Langberg~\cite{langberg-focs2004} for the bit-flip channel, later generalized and improved for more general AVCs and constant list sizes in~\cite{bhattacharya2019sharedrandomness}) says that a list-decodable code can be converted to a uniquely decodable code with an additional $\cO(\log n)$ bits of common randomness.
 Although the lemma was stated in the context of discrete AVCs with deterministic encoding, the proof goes through even without these restrictions.
 We can use our list-decodable code as a black box in the following lemma to go from a list-decodable code to a uniquely decodable code.

-For an arbitrary AVC $\cW$, we define an $(n,R,L,\epsilon)$-list-decodable code as one which has blocklength $n$, message rate $R$, and achieves a list-size of $L$ with probability $1-\epsilon$.
+For an arbitrary AVC $\cW$, we define an $(n,R,L,\varepsilon)$-list-decodable code as one which has blocklength $n$, message rate $R$, and achieves a list-size of $L$ with probability $1-\varepsilon$.

-\begin{lemma}[Lemma 13, \cite{sarwate-thesis}] Suppose we have a deterministic $(n,R,L,\epsilon)$-list-decodable code for an AVC $\cW$.
-If the encoder-decoder pair shares $\Nkey$ bits of common randomness, then there exists a blocklength-$n$ code of rate $R-\frac{\Nkey}{2n}$ such that the decoder can recover the transmitted message with probability $1-\epsilon-\epsilon'$, where
+\begin{lemma}[Lemma 13,~\cite{sarwate-thesis}] Suppose we have a deterministic $(n,R,L,\varepsilon)$-list-decodable code for an AVC $\cW$.
+If the encoder-decoder pair shares $\Nkey$ bits of common randomness, then there exists a blocklength-$n$ code of rate $R-\frac{\Nkey}{2n}$ such that the decoder can recover the transmitted message with probability $1-\varepsilon-\varepsilon'$, where

 \end{lemma} The above lemma says that an additional $\Nkey=2\log(nL)$ bits of common randomness is sufficient to disambiguate the list.
 If $L=n^{\cO(1)}$, then the $\Nkey$ required is only logarithmic, and the penalty in the rate $\frac{\Nkey}{2n}$ is vanishing in $n$.